catpea/signalcraft/README.md

 # signalcraft
 A tiny visual programming language.

+## Usage

+CTRL+Click on caption or cable will select it.

 ## TODO

 ### Bug Fix

+- Prevent ports from connecting to themselves on an onclick without drag
 - Lines are too thin to click on, replace delete feature with SELECT+DEL like in Blender
 - Drag Connecting lines between entire Line.js not just Port, it is easier to hit the targer
 - too hard to click on caption, at certain scale make the entire node draggable